 The Virginian Tech Student Chapter of the Association for Women in Mathematics is open to both undergraduate and graduate students.
 The chapter was recently awarded the 2021 AWM Student Chapter Award for Scientific Excellence.

 Putnam Mathematical Competition

-The Virginia Tech Regional Mathematics Contest is sponsored each fall by the Mathematics Department at Virginia Tech.
-More than 120 colleges and universities throughout VA, NC, MD, WV, TN, and DC are invited to participate each year.
-Now approaching its 26th year, the contest began in 1979 and has grown to the point where over 40 schools with over 200 contestants participate in a typical year.
-The Va Tech Regional Mathematics Contest is conducted each fall, usually near the end of October.
+The Virginia Tech Regional Mathematics Contest was sponsored each fall by the Mathematics Department at Virginia Tech.
+More than 120 colleges and universities throughout VA, NC, MD, WV, TN, and DC were invited to participate each year.
+It ran for 44 years.
+The contest began in 1979 and ran through 2022.
+It grew to the point where over 100 schools with over 700 contestants participated in a typical year!
+The Virginia Tech Regional Mathematics Contest was run each fall, usually near the end of October.

 Mathematical Contest in Modeling (MCM)

 The handbook linked below provides detailed information on this prestigious competition, in which Virginia Tech teams have done very well in recent years.
 Outstanding Winners from the 2018 competition, Arianna Krinos and Aimee Maurais, are pictured at the top of the Undergraduate Research page.

 The Math Club meets twice a month for problem solving sessions, featured speakers, and of course pizza!
 Beginning September 1st, Math Club will meet every other Monday at 5:30pm in McBryde 455 (otherwise known as the Commons Room).